Sir Richard Rees, 2nd Baronet

-Sir Richard Lodowick Edward Montagu Rees, 2nd Baronet (4 April 1900 – 24 July 1970) was a British diplomat, writer, humanitarian, and painter.
+Sir Richard Lodowick Edward Montagu Rees, 2nd Baronet (4 April 1900 – 24 July 1970) was a British diplomat, writer, humanitarian and painter.

+Life

 Rees was the son of Sir John Rees, 1st Baronet and his wife Mary Catherine Dormer.
 His sister was the pilot Rosemary Rees, Lady du Cros, MBE.
 He was educated at West Downs School, Eton and Trinity College, Cambridge.
+Reflecting on his education, Rees later remarked:

+"Without intending any disrespect to the great university, or to Eton, where I had studied from 1914 to 1918, or to my parents, I attribute it to a kindly providence rather than to any of them that I was not recognisably a cretin.
+Emerging from a disharmonious family background, I was certainly a lamentable milksop; I was a mathematical dunce, which had seemed to worry nobody at Eton; I was slightly above the average in most other subjects; and I was a "problem-adult", though not immediately recognisable as such..."

-His father, who had been an administrator in British India and a Liberal politician, died in 1922 and he inherited the baronetcy.
+Rees's father, who had been an administrator in British India and a Liberal (later Conservative) politician, died in 1922, and Rees inherited the baronetcy.
 He was for a while an attache at the British Embassy in Berlin.
-In 1925 he became a lecturer at the Workers' Educational Association in London, and also acted as Treasurer there.
+Having in the interim become a member of the Labour Party, in 1925 Rees became a lecturer at the Workers' Educational Association in London, and also acted as Treasurer there.

 John Middleton Murry appointed him editor of Adelphi in 1930, where he provided encouragement to George Orwell among others.
+Rees followed Murry into the Independent Labour Party when it disaffiliated from Labour soon afterwards, although he considered this to be an "error" even at the time.
 He was the inspiration for the wealthy Ravelston, publisher of the socialist magazine Antichrist, in Orwell's Keep the Aspidistra Flying.